 This course is for you if...

-- You are a researcher who has to regularly brief designers and developers
+- You regularly brief designers and developers to create infographics.

-- You're a designer working for a research company who wishes to learn more about information graphics and interactives
+- You’re a designer wishing to learn more about information graphics and data visualisation.

-This one-day introductory course mixes theoretical instruction with exercises in sketching, storyboarding and data collection to provide a thorough grounding in the fundamental principles of data visualisation.
-Attendees will also produce an original infographic created to a specific brief.
+This one-day introductory course mixes theoretical instruction with exercises in sketching and storyboarding to provide a thorough grounding in the fundamental principles of data visualisation and visual storytelling.
+Attendees will work independently and in group to answer given briefs with original infographics created using pen and paper only.
 Topics covered on the day include: